Fighting a cold can be really rough and challenging for everyone, especially when it comes to babies, toddlers or just children generally speaking.

 - Potato slices – cut a thick slice of a large potato and place it on your child’s sole of both feet and then put a sock on them.

-- Thermometer – I know from experience that taking my baby’s temperature it has always been a pain; he wouldn’t stay still or maybe he was uncomfortable, so I’d never manage to measure his accurate temperature.
+I know from experience that taking my baby’s temperature it has always been a pain; he wouldn’t stay still or maybe he was uncomfortable, so I’d never manage to measure his accurate temperature.
 That’s why we started searching for other options that are on the market that can save us all this trouble, but more importantly to don’t irritate our baby.
 That’s when my husband found the infrared thermometer.
-This would tell us our baby’s body temperature within seconds.
+This would tell us our baby’s body temperature within seconds and touch-free.

 These are all my baby cold remedies that every parent should know!
 All natural and very easy to follow and implement.
 Trust me, they work really well even on adults.
 So, if you’re one of those people that don’t like taking medication, you should definitely give them a go.